liamg/comet/README.md

 Comet is a simple CLI tool that helps you to use [conventional commits](https://www.conventionalcommits.org/) with git.

-You can call `comet` where you're normally type `git commit`.
+You can call `comet` where you'd normally type `git commit`.
 All flags supported in `git commit` will still work.

 ![Demo](demo.png)